leroy238/ITCS-8150-Tic-Tac-Toe/README.md

 # Contributors

-This project was worked on by Bianca Johnson, Justin Smith, Sampada Sakpal, and Zhi Wang.
+This project was worked on by Bianca Jhonson, Justin Smith, Sampada Sakpal, and Zhi Wang.
 Contributors are in alphabetical order.